0xPolygonMiden/miden-vm/assembly/README.md

 // instantiate the assembler with access to Miden stdlib let assembler = Assembler::default().with_module_provider(StdLibrary::default());
 ```
-Programs compiled with this assembler will be able to invoke any procedures from Miden `stdlib`.
+Programs compiled with this assembler can invoke any procedure from Miden `stdlib`.
 For example, something like this will be possible:
 ```
 use.std::math::u64